Sticky space

 How School Fundraiser Analytics Improves Sales

-What percentage of schools do you think actually take the time to thoroughly analyze their results once their sale is over?
-It’s probably an extremely low number, as most would predict.
-And that’s a shame because as it turns out, schools are unknowingly leaving money on the table.
+What percentage of schools do you think take the time to thoroughly analyze their results once their sale is over?
+It’s probably a deficient number, as most would predict.
+And that’s a shame because, as it turns out, schools are unknowingly leaving money on the table.

-School fundraiser analytics is about the hard numbers that tell the real story about your sale.
-Taking the time to interpret these numbers provides insight into discovering ways you can make more money the next time.
+School fundraiser analytics is about the complex numbers that tell the real story about your sale.
+Taking the time to interpret these numbers provides insight into discovering ways to make more money the next time.

 As it turns out, most schools measure success by comparing their sales to what they did the previous year.
-As long as they sell the same amount every year, they feel that there’s no reason to change.
+As long as they sell the same amount yearly, they feel there’s no reason to change.
 Is this a good benchmark?

-Many fundraising companies provide a sales report to their schools.
-Most sponsors will use it to either cross-reference orders, give out top seller awards or simply file it for their records.
+Many fundraising companies provide sales reports to their schools.
+Most sponsors will use it to either cross-reference orders, give out top seller awards or file it for their records.
 Schools don’t even realize that there are hidden gems in their reports.
-If only they took the time to truly understand the numbers.
+If only they took the time to understand the numbers truly.
 They could then discover new ways to improve their sales results.

 Example School Fundraiser Sales Results in 2014